FRCBS/KIR-imputation/README.md

         ./test/1kG_data/chr19_phase3_KIR.bim \
         ./test/1kG_KIR_imputation
 ```
-The result files are tab-delimited tables containing the sample ID and imputation posterior probabilities for each class of the input phenotype (e.g. gene presence/absence).
+If the script runs OK, it should find just 13 SNPs shared between the models and 1000 Genomes data.
+The imputation result files are tab-delimited text tables containing the sample ID and imputation posterior probabilities for each class of the input phenotype (e.g. gene presence/absence).

 **Training new models**

-Here's an example of training models on the 1000 Genomes data.
-Model training is not limited to KIRs but can in principle be used for any SNP-pehnotype relationship the user has.
-The genotype data downloaded and processed above (.bim, .raw) are in an appropriate format for genotype input data.
+This an example of training new models on the 1000 Genomes data.
+Model training is not limited to KIRs but can in principle be used for any SNP-phenotype relationship the user has.
+The input genotype data should be in the standard plink format (.bim & .raw).
 The input reference phenotype data (_1kG_KIR_testpheno.tsv_ in this example) is a tab-delimited text file contaning the subject IDs in the first column and (KIR) phenotypes in the following columns.
 The reference phenotypes are treated as class variables.

 ```
 mkdir ./test/1kG_models